-D. R&D Community Benefits Plan
+E. Community Benefits Plan

 DOE is committed to investing in research and development (R&D) innovations that deliver benefits to the American public and leads to commercialization of technologies and products that foster sustainable, resilient, and equitable access to clean energy.
-Further, DOE is committed to supporting the development of more diverse,
+Further, DOE is committed to supporting the development of more diverse, equitable, inclusive, and accessible workplaces to help maintain the nation's leadership in science and technology.

 To support the goal of building a clean and equitable energy economy, projects funded under this FOA are expected to (1) advance diversity, equity, inclusion and accessibility (DEIA); (2) contribute to energy equity; and (3) invest in America's workforce.
-To ensure these objectives are met, applications must include a Research and Development Community Benefits Plan (R&D Community Benefits Plan41) that addresses three objectives stated above.
-See Section IV.D.xv and Appendix G for the more information on the R&D Community Benefits Plan content requirements.
+To ensure these objectives are met, applications must include a Community Benefits Plan that addresses the three objectives stated above.
+See Section IV.D.xv and Appendix G for the more information on the Community Benefits Plan content requirements.

-E. Authorizing Statutes
+F. Authorizing Statutes